dvidelabs/flatcc/README.md

 Make sure `flatcc` under the `include` folder is visible in the C compilers include path when compiling flatbuffer builders.

-The `flatcc` (-I) include path will assume all files with same base name (case insentive) are identical and only include the first.
-All generated files use the input basename and land in working directory or the path set by (-o).
+The `flatcc` (-I) include path will assume all schema files with same base name (case insentive) are identical and will only include the first.
+All generated files use the input basename and will land in working directory or the path set by (-o).

-Note that the binary schema output can be with or without namespace prefixes and the default differs from `flatc` which strips namespaces.
-The binary schema can also have a non-standard size field prefixed so multiple schema can be outfileenated in a single file if so desired (see also the bfbs2json example).

 Files can be generated to stdout using (--stdout).
 C headers will be ordered and outfileenated, but otherwise identical to the separate file